aleks-py/aleks-py.github.io/_pages/about.md

 ## **Text-to-Image Generation**
+##### **What is latent space?**
 Text to Image uses stable diffusion in latent space and a 2D U-Net architecture for image generation (see link for more details).
-{: style="text-align: justify"}

-##### **What is latent space?**
 First let’s explain how **auto-encoders** work:
 {: style="text-align: justify"}

 <figure>